opensearch-project/documentation-website/_benchmark/commands/execute-test.md

 ## General settings

-The following options shape how each test runs and how results are output.
+The following options shape how each test runs and how results appear:

 - `--test-mode`: Runs the given workload in test mode, which is useful when checking a workload for errors.
 - `--user-tag`: Defines user-specific key-value pairs to be used in metric record as meta information, for example, `intention:baseline-ticket-12345`.